 At MGH, Dr. Kerry is a critical care trained physician.
 Her role as a physician provides an important reminder of the complexity of dignified and quality care that everyone deserves - regardless of background or means.
 In addition, she serves as a Director of the program in Global Health Policy the MGH Center of Global Health.
 Building on MGH’s 200 year commitment to education, knowledge generation and care, and driven by the belief that everyone, everywhere has a right to good health, the Center of Global Health partners with diverse communities to exchange life-saving ideas, catalyze scientific discoveries, deliver compassionate care, and train the next generation of leaders in global health.

-Dr. Kerry joined the faculty at Harvard T.H.
-Chan School of Public Health in Fall of 2024.
-She teaches on Climate, Health, and Public Policy.
+Dr. Kerry is the Director of Global Health and Climate Policy in the Department of Environmental Health.
+Joining the faculty at Harvard T.H.
+Chan School of Public Health in Fall of 2024, she teaches on Climate, Health, and Public Policy.

 The climate crisis is a health crisis.
 According to the WHO, one in four of the world’s deaths are from preventable environmental causes.
 Climate change is expected to contribute to an additional 250,000 deaths each year, many of which are preventable with timely and appropriate care.